georgepar/omegaconf-argparse/README.md

 The precedence for merging is as follows

-- default cli args values < config file values < user provided cli args
+- user provided cli args >  config file values > default cli args values

 E.g.: